loveOSS/github-event-parser/README.md

 Github event parser library
 ============================

+> This library is a reupload of a library created by [Mickaël Andrieu](https://github.com/mickaelandrieu) in 2016 for the Lp Digital web agency, Paris, France.
+  We have obtained the authorization from the former creator to change the licence from GNU-GPL v2 to MIT.
+  PHP Developers : consider using love-oss/github-event-parser as a direct replacement of lp-digital/github-event-parser.

-This is a naive PHP library to provide readable representations of json responses from [Github Events Api v3](https://developer.github.com/v3/activity/events/types/).
+Github Event Parser is a naive PHP library aimed to provide readable representations of json responses from [Github Events Api v3](https://developer.github.com/v3/activity/events/types/).

 Thanks to the Github webhooks, any administrator of a repository can access and listen theses events returned into json responses.